docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/config.md

 effect would be the opposite: only the listed commands would have been allowed.
 Whether to configure the list as an allow or deny list depends on the use case.

-#### Recommendations
+### Recommendations

-* Be restrictive on the list container images for which you allow bind-mounting of the Docker socket (i.e., the `imageList`).
-Generally, only allow this for images that absolutely needed and that you trust.
+* Be restrictive on the list of container images for which you allow bind-mounting of the Docker socket (i.e., the `imageList`).
+Generally, only allow this for images that are absolutely needed and that you trust.

-* Admins should use the tag wildcard format if possible in the `imageList` (e.g., `<image_name>:*`), as this eliminates the need to update the `admin-settings.json` file due to image tag changes.
+* Use the tag wildcard format if possible in the `imageList` (e.g., `<image_name>:*`), as this eliminates the need to update the `admin-settings.json` file due to image tag changes.